 Students must meet these requirements to apply and receive the CyberCorps® SFS:

-Enrolled in, or applied for admission/transfer to, Bachelor of Science in Computer Science and Systems, Master of Science in Computer Science and Systems, or Master of Cybersecurity and Leadership
+- Enrolled in, or applied for admission/transfer to, Bachelor of Science in Computer Science and Systems, Bachelor of Science in Information Technology, Master of Science in Computer Science and Systems, or Master of Cybersecurity and Leadership

 (UWT CyberCorps® scholars are responsible to apply for and obtain a position.
 The program can provide assistance with identifying employment opportunities)

 - Strong potential for progression into a cybersecurity doctoral program with SFS scholarship

 - Complete a course of study in cybersecurity as approved by the program director.
 Though there will be some flexibility for individual student interests, most will be required courses.

 - Participate in all University of Washington Tacoma CyberCorps® program activities.

 - Maintain a lifestyle compatible with government agency requirements to maintain security clearance (e.g. no drugs/felonies, good financial stewardship, etc.).